AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

   parameters: [/maps/foo.pbf]
 {% endhighlight %}

-The following simulation loads data from a black and white raster image file located in the classpath in the folder `images` , interpreting the black pixels as obstacles (areas where the nodes should can not get):
+The following simulation loads data from a black and white raster image file located in the classpath in the folder `images` , interpreting the black pixels as obstacles (areas that cannot be accessed by nodes):
 {% highlight yaml %}
 incarnation: protelis
 environment: